Cysteamine (Into the eye)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have increased pressure in the head or a history of head injury.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have increased pressure in the head or a history of head injury.

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.